“QA used to be about finding bugs; now it’s about holding the entire release together under constant pressure.”

 QASource Solution:

-Some tests pass in controlled environments but fail in real-world use.
-This is one of the recurring challenges in QA testing.
+Other tests work in controlled conditions, but in real-life applications, they fail.
+This is among the challenges that persistently occur in QA testing.

 QASource Solution: